-There were no options over ordinary shares issued to directors and other key management personnel as part of compensation that were outstanding as at 31 December 2016.
+There were no options over ordinary shares issued to directors and other key management personnel as part of compensation that were outstanding as at 31 December 2017.

-However, a grant of options to Mr R Mantel made on 2 February 2016 was made in accordance with an executive service agreement made prior to 31 December 2015.
-Accordingly a relevant amount of the options was recorded as an expense during the period ended 31 December 2015 and is included in the details of Mr Mantel's remuneration for that period disclosed in this report.
+A grant of options to Mr R Mantel was made during the previous financial year on 2 February 2016 in accordance with an executive service agreement made prior to 31 December 2015.
+Accordingly a relevant amount of the options was recorded as an expense during the previous financial year and is included in the details of Mr Mantel's remuneration for that period disclosed in this report.
 Mr Mantel's role with the Group changed as from 1 July 2016 and he therefore ceased as a member of key management personnel as from that date.
-Accordingly the amount of the relevant options expense for the period up to that date is included in the details of Mr Mantel's current period remuneration disclosed in this report.
+Accordingly the amount of the relevant options expense for the period up to that date is included in the details of Mr Mantel's prior period remuneration disclosed in this report.